MPG MATRIX

 Stamen Design

-• Translated MPG Ranch’s ecosystem model into a web-based tool that could serve both researchers and the public
+• Expanded access to MPG Ranch’s ecosystem model by turning it into an interactive web tool for researchers and the public

-• Designed interactive visualizations that ensured scientific accuracy
+• Designed interactive visualizations that maintained scientific accuracy while making the data understandable and actionable

-• Created a cohesive visual design that aligned with MPG Ranch’s brand and accessibility
+• Strengthened credibility and accessibility with a cohesive visual design aligned to MPG Ranch’s brand

-Making an intricate ecological model understandable and useful inside and beyond the research lab
+Making an intricate ecological model useful inside and beyond the research lab

 Super User